 “With all those guys, there was something he left in each one of them,” Rich Schmersahl '62 said of former coach, teacher and athletic director Ed Crenshaw.
 St. Louis Post-Dispatch

 Our Catholic faith is at the core of our identity at St. Dominic High School.
 In addition to our four-year religion curriculum and seven faith-based student organizations, the student body regularly participates in Masses, Eucharistic Adoration, Reconciliation services and retreats.

 “I love the community that is built upon friendships and faith.”

-Nearly 175 SDHS students and faculty represented St. Dominic and area parishes at the 2019 March for Life in Washington, DC.
+Nearly 200 St. Dominic students participated in the 2020 March for Life in Washington, DC.
 Crusader Nation News

 “Even though someone might be different from you or dealing with hard circumstances, service can give you a way to show love to them,” said senior Alyssa Buchheit, St. Dominic’s 2020 Martin Luther King, Jr. Model of Justice Award recipient.
 St. Louis Review